pyupio/safety/SLA.md

 * Regular Updates: We strive to provide regular updates on the progress of unresolved issues and keep everyone informed of our progress.

 ### Escalation Path
-* Escalation: If an issue is not addressed within the expected timeframe, users can escalate the matter by tagging the assignee of the issue or contacting Dylan at dylan@safetycli.com.
+* Escalation: If an issue is not addressed within the expected timeframe, users can escalate the matter by tagging the assignee of the issue or contacting Dylan at [dylan@safetycli.com](mailto:dylan@safetycli.com).

 ## Labels
 To better organize and prioritize issues, we use the following labels:
-* bug: Identifies a problem that needs to be fixed.
+* bug: Indicates a problem that needs to be resolved.
 * considering: Indicates that the issue is under consideration.
 * duplicate: Marks issues that have already been reported.
 * invalid: Applied to issues that are not valid or relevant.